Structure of non-global logarithms with Cambridge/Aachen clustering: Abstract

 \section{{Abstract}}

-\textbf{\boldmath{ We determine the structure of both Abelian and non-Abelian non-global logarithms up to four loops for $e^+ e^-$ processes in perturbative QCD, where final-state jets are defined using the Cambridge-Aachen (C/A) clustering algorithm.
-The calculations are performed within the soft (eikonal) approximation using strong-energy ordering of the final-state partons.
+\textbf{\boldmath{ We determine the structure of both Abelian and non-Abelian non-global logarithms up to four loops for $e^+e^-$ processes in perturbative QCD, where final-state jets are defined using the Cambridge--Aachen (C/A) clustering algorithm.
+The calculations are performed within the soft (eikonal) approximation using strong-energy ordering of the final-state partons for the case of the dijet invariant mass.
 The resulting expressions include full colour and complete jet-radius dependence.
 Compared to the anti-$k_t$ and $k_t$ clustering algorithms, the C/A distribution minimises the impact of these non-global logarithms, making it the preferred choice among the three algorithms. }}

 \fbox{\parbox{0.975\linewidth}{ \textcolor{white!40!black}{ } }}

 \rule{\textwidth}{1pt}

 \rule{\textwidth}{1pt}